Part 1 of 2

 Tears at the grapes with murderous paws . . .

-Over a decade later Eliot again alludes to Jewish influence in his lecture at the University of Virginia, advising that tradition can only develop where the population is homogenous:
+Over a decade later Eliot again alludes to Jewish influence in his lecture at the University of Virginia, advising that tradition can only develop where the population is homogeneous:

 Where two or more cultures exist in the same place they are likely to be fiercely self-conscious or both to become adulterate.
 What is still more important is unity of religious background; and reasons of race and religion combine to make any large numbers of free-thinking Jews undesirable.
 There must be a proper balance between urban and rural, industrial and agricultural development.
 And a spirit of excessive tolerance is to be deprecated.

-This passage concisely expresses all of Eliot’s primary views on the matter of tradition, and is the antithesis of all that is signified by the word liberalism.
-Yet because there is a reference to Jews, and in particular, because it was published when Hitler had just assumed power, it becomes particularly problematic to those who admire Eliot’s work, like Pound’s, or Hamsun’s, but reach a crisis of morality when confronted with the writer’s illiberality.
-Professor Sharpe for example refers to “some extremely unlovely passages to do with Jews and Jewishness in Eliot’s writing.”
+This passage concisely expresses all of Eliot’s primary views on the matter of tradition, and is the antithesis of everything that is signified by the word liberalism.
+Yet because there is a reference to Jews, and in particular, because it was published when Hitler had just assumed power, it becomes particularly problematic to those who admire Eliot’s work (or Pound’s, or Hamsun’s), but reach a crisis of morality when confronted with the writer’s illiberality.
+Professor Sharpe, for example, refers to “some extremely unlovely passages to do with Jews and Jewishness in Eliot’s writing.”